carbon-language/carbon-lang/llvm/docs/ORCv2.rst

     // at '/path/to/lib'.
     CompileLayer.add(JD, loadModule(...));

-Or, to expose a allowed set of symbols from the main process:
+Or, to expose an allowed set of symbols from the main process:

   .. code-block:: c++